-Here are reasons why your online business is not online;
+Here are reasons why your online business might not online;

 You’re not recognized by search engines

-If your website is not indexed by search engines like Google and Bing, then you belong on the dark side of the web.
+If your website is not indexed by search engines like Google and Bing, then you’re on the wrong side of the web.
 People are always searching for a service related to yours but they can’t find you on search results.
 While it takes time to gain visibility and ranking on search engines you can improve it by having a dedicated ongoing SEO (Search Engine Optimization) strategy.

 Other media don’t know you exist